mattcarlotta/nextjs-ssr-kit/README.md

 ## ENV Setup

 By default, this project attempts to import `.env` files placed within the `env` directory according to the `process.env.NODE_ENV` variable (`development`, `staging` and `production`, ...etc).
-However, this has been set up to be flexible so that if you don't wish to utilize any `.env` files, then as long the following `process.env` variables are defined, then the `env` directory can be discarded:
+However, this has been set up to be flexible so that if you don't wish to utilize any `.env` files, then as long the following `process.env` variables are defined, then the `.env` files and/or directory can be discarded:

 - `baseURL` (used [here](src/utils/axiosConfig/index.js))
 - `DATABASE` (used [here](database/index.js))